thecyberscythe/C24U_Server/README.md

 ## Disclaimer / Warning

-This code is designed to assist authorized Red-Teamers and "White Hats" test organizations within a defined set of Rules of Engagement and Statement of Work.
+This code is designed to assist authorized Red-Teamers and Penetration Testers, test organizations within a defined set of Rules of Engagement and Statement of Work.
 This is not intended to be used within unauthorized or malicious campaigns that may degrade or otherwise harm an individual or business.
 All code within this project is provided without warranty and without any specific expectation of success.
-Cyberscythe LLC frequently uploads samples to online AV vendors/analysis programs to aid "Blue-Teams" in detecting this behavior.
+It is expected that samples will be uploaded to online AV vendors/analysis programs to aid in detecting this behavior, however with modifications to bits of these programs or recompilation, AV may not have all or current signatures.

 - [VirusTotal](https://virustotal.com)